Wacky-Mole/WackysDatabase/README.md

 Cache clones are loaded in ZNetScene.Awake and ObjectDB.awake

-Dedicated Servers (With DedLoad ON) and Servers( COOP server) and SOLO Clients load at ZNetScene.Awake [HarmonyPriority(Priority.VeryLow)]
+Dedicated Servers (With DedLoad ON) and Servers( COOP server) and SOLO Clients load at ZoneSystem.Start [HarmonyPriority(Priority.High)]

 Connecting Clients load at Game._RequestRespawn [HarmonyPriority(Priority.Low)] ( always consistent is pretty important)

+Console wackydb_reload /_fast - always reload immediately.

 Anyway, it's hard to find a good spot so that you touch all base objects and not too late to add the clones.